-Appendix A: Agency Rules on Rulemakings By Issue
+Appendix A: Agency Rules on Rulemakings by Issue

-This appendix presents examples of agency provisions that present good illustrations of each type of rule on rulemaking.
+This appendix presents examples of agency provisions that present good illustrations of each type of rule on rulemakings.
 This list is by no means comprehensive.
-We have just selected good illustrations from across the 25 policies we reviewed.
+I have just selected good illustrations from across the twenty-seven policies I reviewed.
 For readability, all provisions are direct quotations, presented without quotations marks, unless otherwise stated, and quotations omit internal subdivisions.